MakeSchool-Tutorials/Superhero-Team-Dueler/P02-Inheritance/content.md

 Our test files are `hero_test.py` and `battle_test.py`.

-If you want to focus on the tests contained in a specific file instead try this:
+Right now we want to focus on the tests contained in `hero_test.py` so use:

 ```
 pytest -x hero_test.py